Approvals, registration and governance

 We recommend that you write and publish a protocol for your NIHR-funded research project.
 For clinical trials, trial protocols must be made publicly available within 12 months from primary study completion.

 The Health Research Authority (HRA) has produced guidance and templates to help researchers develop high-quality protocols for submission for ethical and other approvals.
 The templates contain all the elements that review bodies consider, to reduce the likelihood that the review body will require clarification from the applicant.

 Specific protocol guidance and a template are available for clinical trials of investigational medicinal products (CTIMPs).
-The template is in line with regulatory requirements and the SPIRIT guidelines.
+The SPIRIT guidelines provide evidence-based recommendations for the minimum content of a clinical trial protocol and the template is in line with these guidelines and all regulatory requirements.
 More guidance on CTIMPs is available in our dedicated Clinical Trials Toolkit.

 Most NIHR-funded research projects need to be approved by the Health Research Authority (HRA), which oversees ethical, governance and legal aspects of research in England.

 Researchers can apply for HRA approval for their research through the Integrated Research Application System (IRAS).